-Net Sales - Our Component Products Segment's sales decreased in the second quarter and first six months of 2007 as compared to the second quarter and first six months of 2006 primarily due to lower sales of certain products to the office furniture market where Asian competitors have established selling prices at a level below which we consider would return a minimal margin and the effect of lower order rates from many of our customers due to unfavorable economic conditions.
-For the first six months of 2007 compared to the same period in 2006 the sales decline was partially offset by new sales volumes generated from the April 2006 acquisition of a marine component business.
+Net Sales - Our Component Products Segment's sales decreased in the third quarter and first nine months of 2007 as compared to the third quarter and first nine months of 2006 primarily due to lower sales of certain products to the office furniture market where Asian competitors have established selling prices at a level below which we consider would return a minimal margin as well as lower order rates from many of our customers due to unfavorable economic conditions, offset in part by the effects of sales price increases for certain products to mitigate the effect of higher raw material costs.
+For the first nine months of 2007 compared to the same period in 2006 the sales decline was partially offset by new sales volumes generated from the April 2006 acquisition of a marine component business.

 Cost of Sales - Our Component Products Segment's cost of goods sold decreased in 2007 as compared to 2006 due to decreased sales volumes.
-As a percent of sales, Component Products cost of goods sold was lower in 2007 as compared to 2006 primarily due to improvements in product mix and the full realization in 2007 of certain cost reductions implemented during 2006, offset in part by unfavorable changes in currency exchange rates and increases in raw material costs.
+As a percent of sales, cost of goods sold was higher in the third quarter of 2007 compared to 2006 as the effect of higher raw materials costs, lower sales volumes and unfavorable exchange rates impacted the quarter more than the year to date period.
+In the year to date period the costs of sales percentage was lower in 2007 as compared to 2006 as improvements in product mix and the full realization in 2007 of certain cost reductions implemented during 2006 offset these increases.